andrew-hwang42/miniRT/README.md

 ### Reset Selection state: Key_Q

 Press `KEY_Q` to reset all current selections.
-After Qressing `Q`, a new control sequence must be entered from the beginning.
+After pressing `Q`, a new control sequence must be entered from the beginning.

 This clears:
 - Selected mode